DIRECTLab/carla-energy-consumption/input/README.md

     *For proper functionality, ensure that points lie in roads and that there is at least one point for each road segment the vehicle should travel.*

 - [tracked_agents.csv](tracked_agents.csv) is an example CSV file for loading vehicles in [multitracking.py](multitracking.py).
 It demonstrates the following fields:
+    - `vehicle`: which vehicle blueprint to use.
+To view the available blueprints, run the CARLA example found at `PythonAPI\examples\vehicle_gallery.py`.
     - `agent_type`: which agent to use for instructions.
 One of [traffic_manager, cautious_behavior, normal_behavior, aggressive_behavior, basic, constant].
     - `number`: number of vehicles with these specifications to spawn.
+    - `color`: RGB color of the vehicle.
+This field is optional.

 - [untracked_agents.csv](untracked_agents.csv) is a CSV for the `-u` option in [multitracking.py](multitracking.py).
 It follows the same pattern as [tracked_agents.csv](tracked_agents.csv).